dmcomm/dmcomm.github.io/pages/pi-pico.md

 ### Setup

 * Download CircuitPython 7 from the [website](https://circuitpython.org/board/raspberry_pi_pico/).
-Tested with `7.0.0`.
-More recent versions will probably work.
+Tested with `7.3.0`.
+More recent `7.x.x` will probably work.
 * Connect the Pi Pico to the computer while holding the BOOTSEL button.
 The RPI-RP2 drive should appear.
 * Copy the CircuitPython image to the RPI-RP2 drive.
 The CIRCUITPY drive should appear.
 * Get the [dmcomm-python](https://github.com/dmcomm/dmcomm-python) repo.
 If you don't have Git, you can use the "Download ZIP" option.
 * Copy `code.py` and the `lib` folder to the CIRCUITPY drive (there might already be a `lib` folder there, so really you are copying the `lib/dmcomm` folder into it).
-* Now you can use the desktop versions of the Alpha apps as usual.
+* Now you can use the Alpha apps or ACom Wiki as usual.
 Alpha Serial shows some odd output at startup, but this is not a problem.
 * To update CircuitPython, repeat the first three steps.
 To update DMComm, replace the specified files on the CIRCUITPY drive with new ones from the git repo.

 ### Usage